 The first half of the film is ostensibly a story about a cult and two ex-members reuniting with the group after several years.
 The story seems to be heading towards the cliche arc taken by a number of other films about cults – see the likes of Servants of Twilight (1991), Breaking the Waves (1996), Believers (2007), End of the Line (2007), The Reaping (2007) and The Invitation (2015) – where we are introduced to a cult (usually of the doomsday variety), become horrified at their activities before an abrupt twist ending that pulls back and reveals that their prophecies were right all along.

 By contrast, The Endless seems to set out to defy all the cinematic cliches about cults.
 In contradiction to what we expect, the cult members prove to be friendly and welcoming, while the nominal leader (Tate Ellington) openly admits he does not have all the answers.
-Rather than any sense of liberation at their escape, the two brothers are shown as having missed the family offered by the cult and felt its draw because their lives have felt a downhill slide towards a lack of success or direction ever since they left.
+Rather than any sense of liberation at their escape, the two brothers are shown as having missed the sense of family offered by the cult and felt its draw because their lives have felt a downhill slide towards a lack of success or direction ever since they left.
 There is even a scene where the cult’s leader expresses his anger at the way the two brothers have misreported them to the media, claiming that they were a UFO doomsday cult and practiced ritual self-castration, when none of this is true.
 (Although you do feel that the film could have made more dramatically out of this – like ask why the two brothers sought to perpetuate such untruths).

 In another eerie scene, Aaron walks away from the camp, passes one of the markers, is followed by Callie Hernandez who walks up to where he is standing but can no longer see him or he her as both look out unaware of the other standing only a couple of feet away.
 Aaron comes across a caravan and finds a film projector playing recent scenes of him onto a sheet on the clothesline.
 He leaves only for an invisible force to abruptly toss the projector over the side of the cliff and halfway across the vast plain below.
 The film settles for an upbeat resolution but becomes far more uncanny in its low key way than major studio productions do with ten times the budget.